Life Insurance FAQs

 Terms and conditions apply.
 Please read the Policy Booklet PDF for full details.

-What's the difference between Life Insurance vs Over 50s Life Insurance?
+What's the difference between Life Insurance vs Over 50s Fixed Life Insurance?

-If you’re looking to protect your loved ones later in life, you may be torn between getting standard Life Insurance and Over 50s Life Insurance.
-Let’s take a look at the differences.
+If you’re looking at your options later in life, you may be torn between getting life insurance or Over 50s Fixed Life Insurance.
+Let’s take a look at some of the differences.

-Over 50s Life Insurance is designed for people aged 50 to 80 who want a fixed cash sum to give to their loved ones when they die.
+Over 50s Fixed Life Insurance is designed for UK residents aged 50 to 80 who want a fixed cash sum to give to their loved ones when they die.
 It's for people who want guaranteed acceptance with a simple application process and who don't want to answer medical or lifestyle questions.
-Your premiums won’t go up with our Over 50s Life Insurance plan.
-Please be aware that if you stop paying premiums following the due date, your plan will be cancelled and you won't get any money back.
-You must be a UK resident to apply for over 50 life insurance or standard life insurance.
+Full cover is payable after just one year.

-There are other important factors that you need to be aware of when deciding on life insurance vs 50s life insurance, so please read all the information available, and contact Legal & General for more information.
+There are other important factors that you need to be aware of when deciding on life insurance vs Over 50s Fixed Life Insurance, so please read all the information available, and contact Legal & General for more information.

 What's the difference between Terminal Illness Cover and Critical Illness Cover?

-Terminal Illness Cover is included on our policies at no extra cost (minimum term of two years).
+Terminal Illness Cover is included on our life insurance policies at no extra cost (minimum term of two years).
 It could pay out your chosen amount of cover if you're diagnosed with a terminal illness and have a life expectancy of 12 months or less, rather than on death.
-Our Terminal Illness Cover provides financial support at a time when it could be needed most.
-Find out more about the difference between terminal and critical illness cover.
+It can help provide financial support at a time when it could be needed most.

 Critical Illness Cover is available to add to your Life Insurance or Decreasing Life Insurance at an additional cost.
 It's designed to pay out your chosen amount of cover if you're diagnosed with or undergo a medical procedure for one of our specified critical illnesses during the length of your policy and you survive for 14 days from diagnosis.